Apply for PS499

 Roger Buehler, PhD

-- Research interests: Social cognition and the self: planning, prediction, memory, mental imagery, mood regulation, motivation, goal pursuit.
+- Research interests: Social cognition and the self: planning, prediction, memory, mental imagery, motivation, goal pursuit.

 Justin Cavallo, PhD